WebDevStudios/wds-site-documentation/readme.txt

 = Can I turn off the buttons so the documentation can't be changed accidentally? =

 Absolutely!
 See the "Filters for developers" section.

+= Can I change the banner and footer on the page/widget? =

+Yes, you can!
+See the "Filters for developers" section.

 = Can you build my site? =